 What if I start working before filing?

-You can still file, but it is “out of term” and can mean surcharges or back payments.
+You can still file, but it is considered out of term and may trigger surcharges or back payments.

 When is the Social Security payment charged?